Running PPC In-House? 7 Ways You’re Wasting Money

 For the vast majority of businesses, it doesn’t make businesses sense to invest in the sophisticated tools, educational resources and training available to make their campaigns far more lucrative.

-If you use a reputable agency, ideally a specialist in AdWords and your market, especially one that is partnered with Google then you are going to have more experienced people managing your account.
+If you use a reputable Google Ads Agency, ideally a specialist in AdWords and your market, especially one that is partnered with Google then you are going to have more experienced people managing your account.

 You’ll have better access to the information you need to make your account more profitable.